sin5678/inav_cn_wiki/MSP-Navigation-Messages.md

 </tbody>
 </table>

 # MSP_NAV_CONFIG (MW)

 The following data are returned from a MSP_NAV_CONFIG message.
 Values are from multiwii config.h.
 Values may also be set by MSP_SET_NAV_CONFIG.
-This is a multiwii message, however the same data is returned by the iNav LTM NFRAME (https://github.com/iNavFlight/inav/wiki/Lightweight-Telemetry-(LTM)#navigation-frame-n)

 <table>
 <thead>